top of page

 Financial hardship?
 Ask about a sliding fee scale.

-I accept cash, checks, and the credit systems listed below.
-There is a $25 fee for returned checks.
+I accept cash and the credit systems listed below.
 My services qualify as an HSA expenditure.
 I cannot accept insurance at this time but you may be able to submit an invoice to your carrier for reimbursement.
 Check with your insurer for details.

 In-person and telethealth therapy services are available for individuals, couples, relationships of all flavors, and families.
 Basically, if you're in New York, you're in.